- Application Procedures

 Enrollment Deposit Policy

-At the University of Tennessee Health Science Center, there is a $200 [non-refundable] enrollment deposit for all accepted students.
-Six exceptions exist for accepted Dentistry, Nurse Anesthesia, Pharmacy, Physical Therapy, Graduate Health Sciences, and Medicine students.
-The Dentistry students' must pay an enrollment deposit of $1,000 [non-refundable] and Nurse Anesthesia students must pay an enrollment deposit of $1,500 (non-refundable).
-The Pharmacy and Physical Therapy students' must pay an enrollment deposit of $500 [non-refundable].
+At the University of Tennessee Health Science Center, there is a $200 [non-refundable] enrollment deposit for some accepted students in the College of Health Professions, some accepted students in the College of Nursing, and for accepted students in the Dental Hygiene programs in the College of Dentistry.
+Exceptions exist for accepted Pharmacy, Physical Therapy, Dentistry (DDS), Physician Assistant, Nurse Anesthesia, Graduate Health Sciences, and Medicine students.
+The Pharmacy and Physical Therapy students must pay an enrollment deposit of $500 [non-refundable].
+The Dentistry (DDS) and Physician Assistant students must pay an enrollment deposit of $1,000 [non-refundable] and Nurse Anesthesia students must pay an enrollment deposit of $1,500 [non-refundable].
 The Graduate Health Sciences and Medicine students do not have to pay an enrollment deposit.

 The UTHSC receives many more applications from highly qualified applicants than we are able to admit each year.
 If you wish to apply to any UTHSC for the next academic year, you must submit a new application and new supporting documents.